guardian/gateway/docs/okta/web-apps-integration-guide.md

   - “isSignedIn” method
   - Reading user claims from ID token

-~~A compelling option is to create our own library, which would be a subset of the Okta SDK.
-This would be a good option if we want to minimise the size of the library, and also have more control over the OAuth flow.
-We could also make a wrapper around the Okta SDK, which would be a good option if we want to minimise the amount of work required to implement the OAuth flow, and only make available the features we need.~~

-We've now created our own library which implements a sub-set of the features that the Okta library provides.
+We've created our own library which implements a sub-set of the features that the Okta library provides.
 It is available in [`@guardian/csnx`](https://github.com/guardian/csnx) repo, specifically the [`@guardian/identity-auth`](https://github.com/guardian/csnx/tree/main/libs/%40guardian/identity-auth) library ([npm](https://www.npmjs.com/package/@guardian/identity-auth)).

-Our library only uses some of the same classes and methods as the official SDK, but the implementation of them is our own.
-Currently it only supports the `okta_post_message` `response_mode` parameter, which means that it only gets Access and ID tokens through performing the Authorization Code Flow from within an iframe on the page, this avoids any redirects.
+`@guardian/identity-auth` only uses some of the same classes and methods as the official SDK, but the implementation is our own.
+Currently it only supports the proprietary `okta_post_message` `response_mode` parameter, which means that it only gets Access and ID tokens through performing the Authorization Code Flow from within an iframe on the page, this avoids any redirects.

 #### OAuth Considerations